 This would represent a threat to the United Nations common system.
-129

-114. The Respondent points out that, on critical matters, the UNAT has been willing to depart from the jurisprudence of the ILOAT where there are sound reasons for doing so.
-As there is no appellate review to address decisions of the ILOAT, Judgment No. 4134 is final and binding for the organizations that have accepted the jurisdiction of that Tribunal but there is no legal imperative for the UNDT to adopt an incorrect ruling of the ILOAT.
+114. The Respondent points out that, on critical matters, the UNAT has been willing that Tribunal but there is no legal imperative for the UNDT to adopt an incorrect ruling of the ILOAT.